SAP-samples/btp-procurement-data-extractor/README.md

 Please see the pre-requisites and the required BTP services in the [Activate the Data Extractor](https://google.com) Mission in SAP Discovery Center.

 ## Deploy the App
-Simply run the following command to create the deployable file and deploy it to your BTP Cloud Foundry environment.
+Simply run the following command to deploy the deployable file to your BTP Cloud Foundry environment.

 ```
-npm run mta:package:deploy
+npm run mta:deploy
 ```